KSAH-42/RabbitOM/README.md

 ➡️ RTP HEVC a new implementation is actually in progress

-⚠️: Breaking changes since the version 2.0.0.0:
+➡️ Breaking changes since the version 2.0.0.0:

 * Namespace reorganization
 * Moving and renaming classes to different namespace
 * Add new class libray to rending using wpf
+* Improve cpu an memory consumption during rending

 # How to receive raw rtp packets using the rtsp client ?